Islamic Lecture Series

 In collaboration with the Mohammed Said Farsi Chair, the Center for Peacebuilding and Development, the International Peace & Conflict Resolution Program, the American University Muslim Students Association, and the International Legal Studies Program at the Washington College of Law have played key roles in implementing and sustaining the Islamic Lecture Series.

-For suggestions of guest speakers and topics, please email Maura Scully at email@example.com.
+For suggestions of guest speakers and topics, please email Sarah Schmidt at firstname.lastname@example.org.